-3D opportunity and cyber risk management has been added to your bookmarks.
+3D opportunity and cyber risk management has been saved

 While cyber risk is pervasive, additive manufacturing (AM) is one area where it can be especially dangerous, due to AM’s reliance on digital files and connectivity, and the impact on multiple parties through the supply chain.
 An important part of developing a comprehensive cybersecurity approach is to examine relevant standards and regulations.